dyscribe/dyscribe_blog/_posts/2015-09-19-install-raspbian-os-to-raspberrypi.md

 date: 2015-09-18
 ---

-# Installing Raspbian OS on a Raspberry Pi

 The foundation for this step was taken from [the official raspberry pi documentation](//www.raspberrypi.org/documentation/installation/installing-images/mac.md).

 Since we are just starting the _"Raspi"_ we need another computer to initially set up the SD card.
 For this tutorial I used a Macbook Pro with integrated SD card slot.
 First [download the Rasbian Image here...](https://www.raspberrypi.org/downloads/raspbian/)